 What is the FCA Business Interruption test case?

 The Financial Conduct Authority (FCA) began High Court proceedings to seek legal clarity and determine how some insurance policies respond to Business Interruption claims due to COVID-19.

 The High Court proceedings involved insurers, that are parties to the test case, and considered samples of Business Interruption policy wordings.
 The policy wordings were interpreted and clarified by the court to determine whether customers have cover and if they can make a valid claim.

 The High Court ruling is legally binding on the participating insurers and will provide guidance for similar cases, to ensure claims are being handled fairly.

 For more information and full details of this test case please visit the FCA Business Interruption page, where you can also subscribe to email updates from the FCA on Business Interruption insurance and the test case.
 The Financial Ombudsman Service website also provides information relevant to Business Interruption insurance and COVID-19.

 I am a Cornish Mutual policyholder with Business Interruption cover, what does the FCA test case mean for me?

 We do not feel that the outcome of the FCA test case will have a bearing for any existing or potential claims on any COVID-19 related Business Interruption losses as Cornish Mutual is not party to the test case and the key points for determination by the court are not relevant to our policies.
-However, if this does change as the case progresses or following the High Court judgement we will contact you.

 Is there any cover for COVID-19 under other Cornish Mutual policies?